 In the beginning, alignment happens naturally.
 The team is small.
 Priorities are obvious.
 Decisions are made quickly.
 Everyone knows what everyone else is working on.

 But as soon as the company grows past a handful of people, the cracks appear.
+Projects multiply.
+Priorities shift.
+Updates get buried.
+Teams stay busy — but not always on the things that matter most.

-OKRs aren’t a tool you “set up.”
-They’re a capability you develop.
+What most teams don't realize: OKRs aren't a tool you "set up."
+They're a capability you develop.

 And like any capability, there's a maturity curve behind it.

+After working with 300+ teams across 2,000+ OKR cycles, the same pattern shows up over and over.
 Some teams mature quickly.
 Some stall.
-Some abandon OKRs before they ever see the payoff - not because the framework is wrong, but because they never progress to the stages where OKRs actually work.
+Some abandon OKRs before they ever see the payoff — not because the framework is wrong, but because they never progress to the stages where OKRs actually work.

 Stage 1: Ad-Hoc Chaos